 David Attenborough’s documentary crew descended on Broome for three months in 2016 to film the 170-odd snubfin dolphins living in Broome’s turquoise Roebuck Bay.
 The super rare dolphins – affectionately known as snubbies – have rounded noses and a seemingly permanent smile.
 To spot them join a snubfin dolphin eco tour with Broome Whale Watching.

-3. Watch the Moon put on a show
+3. Watch the Moon build a staircase

 Come sunset, the best free show in town is the Staircase to the Moon, which happens several times throughout the year.
 It occurs when a full moon rises over the mudflats of Roebuck Bay at low tide and looks like a huge stairway rising up to meet an enormous blood-orange moon.
 One of the best possies in town to watch the Staircase to the Moon is from the lush outdoor bar at the Mangrove Hotel.
 Grab a drink, order some delish food, and let the moon entertain you.

 4. Catch a flick at Broome’s historical open-air cinema

 Australia is home to several outdoor movie theatres, but none provide as majestic an experience as Sun Pictures.
 From your deck chair at the world’s oldest operating picture garden you not only get to view the latest blockbuster but also the evening plane coming into land at Broome’s airport.
 Housed in an atmospheric old corrugated iron building, it might be hard to remember to watch the flick with a thousand twinkling stars above.